jrq3rq/jrq3rq/README.md

 ### License

-All projects © 2025 James RRS.
-See individual repositories for licensing details.
+All projects © 2025 James R. See individual repositories for licensing details.

 ---